lrizzolo/m2invariants/InvariantCalculatorV1_1/README.txt

 however, I felt that it would also be important to have our code be open source and available to be used outside of the Calculator environment.
 I will be providing more documentation on how to use the algorithms outside of the environment in the future.

+	The best way to improve on what's been done is through community-driven improvements, so please feel free to do whatever you wish to my code.

 Thank you,
 Lucas